 How to make an open online course explains how to design, structure and produce your own open online course.
 It was written by the Free Learning Team at The Open University and includes sections by the OEPS project team.

-A further three courses developed with OEPS partners are in production.
+A further two courses developed with OEPS partners are in production.

 Grow your own loaf

 Picture credits: All badge images used with permission.